KanwalArora029/careers-managing-your-job-search/README.md

 If you don’t track your progress, it may feel like you’ve done a lot of networking, but in reality only reached out to a handful of people.
 A [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896), will show the progress you've made at a given time.
 With one, it's easy to see if you need to do extra outreach or not.

-Here's an example of a [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896)that you'll use later in your process.
+Here's an example of a [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896) that you'll use later in your process.

 ## Be Active